marcduez/graphql-validation-directives/README.md

 )
 ```

-### List Depth

-GraphQL allows us to define lists-of-lists.
-In order to validate the right level of nesting, validators with list target can implement a `getListDepth()` method.
-Other validation targets ignore the list depth value.
-The value is evaluated so that 0 is the top-most list, 1 is the list at 1 level of nesting, 2 is the list at 2 levels of nesting, and so on.

 ### Null values

 Null and undefined values are not validated.
-Use conventional GraphQL type hints (e.g. the exclamation point) to enforce nullability.
+Use non-null GraphQL type hints for null checks.

+### List Depth

+The GraphQL type system allows us to define list of lists.
+To target our validation at the right level of nesting, we need a way to specify the level of nesting.
+See [documentation of BaseValidationDirective#getListDepth method](https://github.com/marcduez/graphql-validation-directives/blob/main/src/base-validation-directive.ts#L176) for more details.

 ### Custom directive names

-If the default names of the directives collide with something in your own schema, they can be instantiated with a custom name.
+If the default names of the validation directives collide with something in your own type definitions, you can use them with a custom name.

 ```ts
 import { makeExecutableSchema } from "@graphql-tools/schema"